openshift/enhancements/enhancements/update/targeted-update-edge-blocking.md

 ## Summary

-This enhancement proposes a mechanism for blocking edges for the subset of clusters considered vulnerable to known issues with a particular update or target release.
+This enhancement proposes a mechanism for declaring update risks for the subset of clusters considered vulnerable to known issues with a particular update or target release.

 ## Motivation

 When managing the [Cincinnati][cincinnati-spec] update graph [for OpenShift][cincinnati-for-openshift-design], we sometimes discover issues with particular release images or updates between them.
 Once an issue is discovered, we [block edges][block-edges] so we no longer recommend risky updates, or updates to risky releases.

-Note: as described [in the documentation][support-documentation], supported updates are still supported even if incoming edges are blocked, and Red Hat will eventually provide supported update paths from any supported release to the latest supported release in its z-stream.
+Note: as described [in the documentation][support-documentation], supported updates are still supported even if incoming edges are blocked or declare risks, and Red Hat will eventually provide supported update paths from any supported release to the latest supported release in its z-stream.
 And, since [docs#32091][openshift-docs-32091], [that documentation][support-documentation] also points out that updates initiated after the update recommendation has been removed are still supported.

 Incoming bugs are evaluated to determine an impact statement based on [a generic template][rhbz-1858026-impact-statement-request].